gramener/gramex-guide/cache/README.md

         size: 5000000       # Just allow 5MB of data in the cache instead of 500 MB (default)
 ```

+Disk caches are based on the [diskcache](http://www.grantjenks.com/docs/diskcache/) library.
+When
+the size limit is reached, the oldest items are discarded.
+But disk caches are MUCH slower than
+memory caches, and defeat the purpose of data caching.
+Use this if your app is computation or query
+intensive, and you need to share the cache across different instances on the same server.

+Redis cache allows multiple gramex instances to cache objects in a Redis server.
+This allows the
+same cache to be used across different servers.

+Redis cache requires [Redis 5.0 or later](https://redis.io/) to be running.
+When the size limit is
+reached, the oldest items are discarded.
+(Note: the size limit is set for the Redis instance, not
+for a specific DB.
+So avoid using the same Redis instance for other apps.)

-If you want to use a different cache by default, specify a `default: true`
+To use a different cache by default, specify a `default: true` against the cache.
+The **last**
-against the cache.
-The **last** cache with `default: true` is used as the
+cache with `default: true` is used as the default cache.
-default cache.

 ```yaml
 cache: